FgForrest/Babylon/README.md

   properties file (are present only in concrete mutation properties file) is placed at the end of the target mutation file.
 2. path to translator-config.json file.
 This file serves as database for translation process.
 3. ID of the Google spreadsheet (e.g. 1xhnBAOpy8-9KWhl8NP0ZIy6mhlgXKnKcLJwKcIeyjPc)
+4. **Optional** boolean value whether export should be placed into only one sheet (only usable for debugging translations)

 Command line examples: